core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Transport-Specific Message Information  ### {#sssec-transport-specific-encoding}

-The CBOR array specified in the 'tp_info' parameter is formatted according to the following CDDL notation.
+The CBOR array specified in the 'tp_info' parameter of an informative response is formatted according to the following CDDL notation.

 ~~~~~~~~~~~
 tp_info = [